Soundgraphy (work in progress)

 – Writing with body.

-The method has been presented in the following cities and countries: Vienna (IMPULSTANZ festival), Poland (Opole, Tczew, Krakow), South Korea (Hooyong performing Art’s center, Nottle theatre company), Belarus (Minsk), Finland (Tampere, Helsinki), Turkey (Istanbul, Trabzon), Iran (Tehran), France (Paris, Besançon), Spain (Barcelona, Girona, Valencia), Germany (Hofheim), UK (Sheffield).
+The method has been presented in the following cities and countries: Vienna (IMPULSTANZ festival), Cologne (TANZFAKTUR), Greece (DANCE DAYS CHANIA), Poland (Opole, Tczew, Krakow), South Korea (H.P.A.C), Belarus (Minsk), Finland (Tampere, Helsinki), Turkey (Istanbul, Trabzon), Iran (Tehran), France (Paris, Besançon), Spain (Barcelona, Girona, Valencia), Germany (TANZPLAN), UK (Sheffield).